 Habitat: Fringed Loosestrife is a plant of moist woodlands and meadows with wet-mesic to memic moisture conditions.
 It flowers sun to shade, best in light shade, and grows from slender rhizomes.
 It will tolerate full sunlight if plenty of moisture is available.
 Numerous plants will be found along Violet Way in the Woodland Garden blooming in early July.

 Names: Fringed Loosestrife was formerly slotted into the Primrose family (Primulaceae), but the change to Myrsine is explained at the page bottom.
 The genus name is from the Greek for either king Lysimachus or from lysis meaning "a release from" and mache is for "strife".
 The legend is that Lysimachus, king of Sicily, was walking through a field.
 A bull chased him.
 He grabbed a loosestrife plant, waved it in front of the bull and it calmed the bull.
-In general then, both the common and the generic name refers to a supposed power to sooth animals or "loose" them of their "strife".
+In general then, both the common and the generic name refers to a supposed power to soothe animals or "loose" them of their "strife".
 The species, ciliata, means 'fringed with hairs' as are the leaf stalks and stem nodes of this Loosestrife.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

-Comparisons: A close relative that grows in the Upland Garden is Whorled Loosestrife, Lysimachia quadrifolia L., where the leaves are in a whorl and the flower corolla is sightly different and the flowers don't nod.
+Comparisons: A close relative that grows in the Upland Garden is Whorled Loosestrife, Lysimachia quadrifolia L., where the leaves are in a whorl and the flower corolla is slightly different and the flowers don't nod.

 Above & Below: The yellow lobes of the corolla deeply divided into 5 petals that are spreading, thin, not streaked, and at the tip have a point, or tooth